Physical Agent Modalities: An Overview for Beginners

 Infrared Light Therapy

-Infrared light therapy provides electromagnetic radiation to heat an area in preparation for other treatment techniques.
+Infrared light therapy provides electromagnetic low level radiation to heat an area in preparation for other treatment techniques.
 There is some evidence that light therapy may promote wound healing and tissue repair in slow-healing wounds or injuries.

 Deep Thermal Modalities